clockworklabs/spacetime-docs/docs/index.md

     </figcaption>
 </figure>

-It's actually similar to the idea of smart contracts, except that SpacetimeDB is a database, has nothing to do with blockchain, and it's a lot faster than any smart contract system.
+(This is similar to ["smart contracts"](https://en.wikipedia.org/wiki/Smart_contract), except that SpacetimeDB is a **database** and has nothing to do with blockchain.
+Because it isn't a blockchain, it can be dramatically faster than many "smart contract" systems.

-So fast, in fact, that the entire backend our MMORPG [BitCraft Online](https://bitcraftonline.com) is just a SpacetimeDB module.
-We don't have any other servers or services running, which means that everything in the game, all of the chat messages, items, resources, terrain, and even the locations of the players are stored and processed by the database before being synchronized out to all of the clients in real-time.
+In fact, it's so fast that we've been able to write the entire backend of our MMORPG [BitCraft Online](https://bitcraftonline.com) as a Spacetime module.
+We don't have any other servers or services running.
+Everything in the game -- chat messages, items, resources, terrain, and player locations -- is stored and processed by the database.
+SpacetimeDB [automatically mirrors](#state-mirroring) relevant state to connected players in real-time.)

-SpacetimeDB is optimized for maximum speed and minimum latency rather than batch processing or OLAP workloads.
-It is designed to be used for real-time applications like games, chat, and collaboration tools.
+SpacetimeDB is optimized for maximum speed and minimum latency, rather than batch processing or analytical workloads.
+It is designed for real-time applications like games, chat, and collaboration tools.

-This speed and latency is achieved by holding all of application state in memory, while persisting the data in a write-ahead-log (WAL) which is used to recover application state.
+Speed and latency achieved by holding all of your application state in memory, while persisting data to a [write-ahead-log](https://en.wikipedia.org/wiki/Write-ahead_logging) which is used to recover data after system crashes.

-## State Synchronization
+## State Mirroring

-SpacetimeDB syncs client and server state for you so that you can just write your application as though you're accessing the database locally.
-No more messing with sockets for a week before actually writing your game.

-## Identities

-A SpacetimeDB `Identity` is a unique identifier that is used to authenticate and authorize access to the database.
-Importantly, while it represents who someone is, does NOT represent what they can do.
-Your application's logic will determine what a given identity is able to do by allowing or disallowing a transaction based on the caller's `Identity` along with any module-defined data and logic.

-SpacetimeDB associates each user with a 256-bit (32-byte) integer `Identity`.
-These identities are usually formatted as 64-digit hexadecimal strings.
-Identities are public information, and applications can use them to identify users.
-Identities are a global resource, so a user can use the same identity with multiple applications, so long as they're hosted by the same SpacetimeDB instance.

-Each identity has a corresponding authentication token.
-The authentication token is private, and should never be shared with anyone.
-Specifically, authentication tokens are [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519) signed by a secret unique to the SpacetimeDB instance.

-Additionally, each database has an owner `Identity`.
-Many database maintenance operations, like publishing a new version or evaluating arbitrary SQL queries, are restricted to only authenticated connections by the owner.

-SpacetimeDB provides tools in the CLI and the [client SDKs](/docs/sdks) for managing credentials.

-## Addresses

-A SpacetimeDB `Address` is an opaque identifier for a database or a client connection.
-An `Address` is a 128-bit integer, usually formatted as a 32-character (16-byte) hexadecimal string.

-Each SpacetimeDB database has an `Address`, generated by the SpacetimeDB host, which can be used to connect to the database or to request information about it.
-Databases may also have human-readable names, which are mapped to addresses internally.

-Each client connection has an `Address`.
-These addresses are opaque, and do not correspond to any metadata about the client.
-They are notably not IP addresses or device identifiers.
-A client connection can be uniquely identified by its `(Identity, Address)` pair, but client addresses may not be globally unique; it is possible for multiple connections with the same `Address` but different identities to co-exist.
-SpacetimeDB modules should treat `Identity` as differentiating users, and `Address` as differentiating connections by the same user.
+SpacetimeDB can generate client code in a [variety of languages](#client-side-sdks).
+This code is like a library custom-designed to interface with your application.
+It provides easy-to-use interfaces for logging in and submitting requests to the server.
+It can also **automatically mirror state** from your module's database.

+You write SQL requests specifying what information a client is interested in -- for instance, the terrain and items near a player's avatar.
+SpacetimeDB's built-in ORM will generate types in your client language for every table in the database, and feed your client live updates whenever the database state changes.
+Don't worry about security, this is a **read-only** mirror -- the only way to change the database is to submit requests, which are validated on the server.

 ## Language Support

 ### Server-side Libraries

 Currently, Rust is the best-supported language for writing SpacetimeDB modules.
-Support for lots of other languages is in the works!
+C# is also well-supported.

 - [Rust](/docs/modules/rust) - [(Quickstart)](/docs/modules/rust/quickstart)
 - [C#](/docs/modules/c-sharp) - [(Quickstart)](/docs/modules/c-sharp/quickstart)
-- Python (Coming soon)
+- Python (Planned)
-- Typescript (Coming soon)
+- Typescript (Planned)
 - C++ (Planned)
 - Lua (Planned)